- Code CECS8001

 This course has not been adjusted for remote participation in Semester.
 Students must attend on-campus activities to complete the course.

 This course will create disciplinary experts who have a hands-on understanding of new and emerging technological constellations and their separate components.
 Participants will complete a range of lab-based projects to develop a technical understanding of systems as designed objects which embody values.
-They will also gain technical skills in designing, building and understanding such systems, and understanding Cyber Physical Systems (CPS) from the ‘inside’, with an emphasis on making and building.
-This complements the approach in CECS6001 and CECS6002, which challenge participants to consider CPSs from the ‘outside’ via interrogating case studies.
+They will also gain technical skills in designing, building and understanding cybernetic systems, and understanding Cyber Physical Systems (CPS) from the ‘inside’, with an emphasis on making and building.
+This complements the approach in CECS6001 and CECS6002, which challenge participants to consider cybernetic systems from the ‘outside’ via interrogating case studies.

 Upon successful completion, students will have the knowledge and skills to: